domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 Don't be a <insert_curse_word>.

-Pursue hobbies according to your heroes -- there's a good reason you are interested in them as people.
+Pursue hobbies and interests according to your heroes/role models/inspirations, and adopt their (ideally good) traits and mannerisms--there's a good reason you are interested in them as people.

 Success is relative to happiness.